-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 It's an idea that just a few years ago would've seemed to many an easy way to drain your research budget on bunk science.
 Money has poured into Alzheimer's research for years, but until very recently not much of it went toward investigating infection in causing dementia.

 But this "germ theory" of Alzheimer's, as Norins calls it, has been fermenting in the literature for decades.
-Even early 20th century Czech physician Oskar Fischer — who, along with his German contemporary Dr. Alois Alzheimer, was integral in first describing the condition --noted a possible connection between the newly identified dementia and tuberculosis.
+Even early 20th century Czech physician Oskar Fischer — who, along with his German contemporary Dr. Alois Alzheimer, was integral in first describing the condition — noted a possible connection between the newly identified dementia and tuberculosis.

-If the germ theory gets traction, even in some Alzheimer's patients, it could trigger a seismic shift in how doctors and understand and treat the disease.
+If the germ theory gets traction, even in some Alzheimer's patients, it could trigger a seismic shift in how doctors understand and treat the disease.

 For instance, would we see a day when dementia is prevented with a vaccine, or treated with antibiotics and antiviral medications?
 Norins thinks it's worth looking into.

 Norins received his medical degree from Duke in the early 1960s, and after a stint at the Centers for Disease Control and Prevention he fell into a lucrative career in medical publishing.
-He eventually settled in an admittedly aged community in Naples, Florida, where he took an interest in dementia and began reading up on the condition.
+He eventually settled in an admittedly aged community in Naples, Fla., where he took an interest in dementia and began reading up on the condition.

 After scouring the medical literature he noticed a pattern.